nickfargo/prochan/src/index.coffee.md

 the negation of the yielded boolean value, i.e., whether the channel is now **closed**.

-Arguments are always ignored.

-Idiomatic usage includes calling `final` with a channel operation and assigment as its (ignored) argument expression, e.g.:
+Idiomatic usage may include calling `final` with a channel operation and assigment as its (ignored) argument expression, e.g.:

 > `while ( !final( value = yield receive( channel ) ) ) {...}`